How Does This Work Then?

 When you have signed off the design and are happy to proceed, I can then make a final evaluation of how long the job will take and price up the materials, so I can confirm your price.

-I'm getting much better at estimating these things up front these days, so it is very rare for this final price to be different to the rough estimate I quoted back when we first spoke, unless the scope of the job has changed significantly.
+I'm pretty good at estimating these things up front, so it is very rare for this final price to be different to the rough estimate I quoted back when we first spoke, unless the scope of the job has changed significantly.
 So there shouldn't be any nasty surprises here.

 Step 5 - Painting process - prep the wall and transfer the design